YuriyaJP/Class-Feedback-NLP-Database-Japanese/README.md

 # NLP
-Here I gather my projects about Natural Language Processing.
+Here I gather my data and exercises about Natural Language Processing.
-This is just an exercise to understand the full scale of NLP capabilities.
+This repository is for me to grasp the full scale of NLP capabilities.